JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

 ## Explicit
-> I want to improve my reading skills by reading at least 1hr a day.
-My goal is to create a better edjucation habbit for myself that will aid in learning in other areas.
-I plan to take note of how many pages I read and critique how well I comprehendded to the topic.
-My first book I read will by Ultralearning by Scott H. Young.
-I wish to read this book as it also pairs well with my other education goals.
-I will start reading tomorrow when I go to the coffee shop.
+> I aspire to enhance my reading skills by devoting at least an hour each day to reading.
+My objective is to cultivate a robust habit of education that will support my learning in other areas.
+To track my progress, I intend to keep a record of the number of pages I read and assess my understanding of the material.
+For my initial book, I have chosen "Ultralearning" by Scott H. Young, as it aligns with my educational objectives.
+I am excited to begin my reading journey tomorrow at the coffee shop.

 ---